We're a state-of-the-art facility ranked #1 in Epping for “resident experience”

 Why Chinese families choose Oxa Care

-Families trust Oxa Care’s Chinese aged care Melbourne services because we blend clinical excellence with cultural understanding.
+Families trust Oxa Care’s aged care services because we blend clinical excellence with cultural understanding.
 Guided by the Charter of Aged Care Rights, we provide safe, personal and respectful care that honours language, food and family values.

 Frequently asked questions